Rishabh01505/Rishabh01505/README.md

 🔭 I’m currently looking for full-time work opportunities

-🌱 I’m currently learning Kotlin
+🌱 I’m currently learning Mern Stack

 👯 I’m looking to collaborate on any development project

-💬 Ask me about Kotlin and Communities
+💬 Ask me about Mern Stack and Communities

 ⚡ Fun fact I can speak in three languages(English, Hindi and French)
 <br>